frank209022019/sales-order-mono/README.md

 ## Overview

-This is a create-react-app project that serves as the client for the SalesOrder API project.
+This is a create-react-app project that serves as the client for the `SalesOrder API` project.
 The project is built using React and TypeScript and consumes the `SalesOrder.API` to display and process sales orders.
 The project uses several third-party packages for styling and functionality.

 ## Installation and Setup

-To install and run the SalesOrderClient project, please follow the steps below:
+To install and run the `sales-order-upload-app` project, please follow the steps below:

 1. Install Node.js and npm from [Node.js official website](https://nodejs.org/en/).
 2. Clone the repository to your local machine.
-3. Navigate to the SalesOrderClient project directory in your terminal or command prompt.
+3. Navigate to the `sales-order-upload-app` project root directory in your terminal or command prompt.
 4. Run the command `npm install` to install the project dependencies.
 5. Run the command `npm start` to start the application.